Best Film for the Yashica 200-AF

 WARNING: Film is no longer processed on location at big box stores and pharmacies.
 They ship film away to be developed by a 3rd party.
 As a consequence, you won’t receive your negatives back.

 - Pharmacy or Big Box Store

-The least complicated method and what I would suggest using if you are just getting started using film is to ship your film to a photo lab to be processed and scanned.
-If you frequently shoot film, this could be a downside due to the fact that it can get expensive.
+The least complicated solution and what I suggest using if you are just beginning to shoot film is to send off your film to a photo lab to be processed and scanned.
+If you consistently use film, this may be a drawback because it can get very expensive.

-There are a few activities that can be done to limit the expenses involved in using film, given that you’re going through a medium to high volume of film.
+There are a few activities that can be done to decrease the costs required to use film, as long as you are going through a medium to high volume of film.

-Keep in mind that you’re going to be limited to bulk rolls of black & white film.
-This is in part because black and white film is quite a bit easier and more affordable to develop at home.
+Take into account that you are going to be limited to bulk rolls of black & white film.
+This is in part because black and white film is easier and more cost-effective to develop yourself.

-It’s simple to develop and scan film at home.
-It is a smart method to spend less so you can use more film with your Yashica 200-AF.
+Any film can be processed at home.
+In fact it is an intelligence way to save money so you can shoot more film with your Yashica 200-AF.

-Black & white film is significantly less complicated to process.
-Chemical temperature and time are both not as essential to get correct with black and white films as they are for color negative or slide film.
+Black & white film is by far the easiest to process.
+Temperature and time are not as imperative to get correct with black & white film as temperatures and time are for slide or color negative.